beginner1986/nbp-api-client/README.md

 # Polish National Bank currency rates API client

 Polish National Bank API client to fetch and present currency and gold rates.
 Project based on JavaScript and React.
+Project made from scratch - no templates were used.
 All the interface prepared in Polish.

 ## Libraries